 Fort Lauderdale Misdemeanors

-At Leader & Leader, PA, our Fort Lauderdale lawyers represent people who get arrested or charged with all types of criminal offenses, including misdemeanors and felonies.
+At Leader, Leader & Zucker, PLLC our Fort Lauderdale lawyers represent people who get arrested or charged with all types of criminal offenses, including misdemeanors and felonies.
 Our skilled Florida attorneys expertly handle criminal defense cases throughout Miami – Dade, Broward, Palm Beach and Monroe Counties.
 Although a misdemeanor is less serious than a felony, it is not a charge that should be taken lightly.
-Let the Fort Lauderdale misdemeanor defense lawyers at Leader & Leader help you to try and get your Florida misdemeanor case dismissed or the sentencing and fines reduced.
+Let the Fort Lauderdale misdemeanor defense lawyers at Leader, Leader & Zucker, PLLC help you to try and get your Florida misdemeanor case dismissed or the sentencing and fines reduced.

 The Difference Between Misdemeanors and Felonies